micropython/micropython/README.md

 Debian/Ubuntu/Mint derivative Linux distros will require build-essentials and libreadline-dev packages installed.
-To build FFI (Foreign Function Interface) module (recommended, enable in unix/mpconfigport.mk), libffi-dev is required.
+To build FFI (Foreign Function Interface) module, libffi-dev package is required.
+If you have problems with some dependencies, they can be disabled in unix/mpconfigport.mk .

 The STM version
 ---------------